Rickettsia rickettsii: Transmission in mammals

 Due to its confinement in the midgut and small intestine, Rickettsia rickettsii can be transmitted to mammals, including humans.

 Transmission can occur in multiple ways.
 The most common way of contraction is by the bite of an infected tick.
-After getting bitten by an infected tick, R. rickettsiae is transmitted into the bloodstream by tick salivary secretions.
-The saliva of ticks contain immunomodulatory agents which effect immune defenses in the host.
-This allows for R. rickettsiae to be transmitted with little to no resistance from the host's immune system.'Another way to contract the infection is through contact with an infected host's feces.
+After getting bitten by an infected tick, R. rickettsii is transmitted into the bloodstream by tick salivary secretions.
+The saliva of ticks contain immunomodulatory agents which affect immune defenses in the host.
+This allows for R. rickettsii to be transmitted with little to no resistance from the host's immune system.'Another way to contract the infection is through contact with an infected host's feces.
 If an infected host's feces come into contact with an open skin barrier, it is possible for the disease to be transmitted.
 An uninfected host can become infected when eating food that contains the feces of the infected vector.

 Having multiple modes of transmission ensures the persistence of R. rickettsii in a population.
 Additionally, having multiple modes of transmission helps the disease adapt better to new environments and prevents it from becoming eradicated.
 R. rickettsii has evolved a number of strategic mechanisms, or virulence factors, that allow it to invade the host immune system and successfully infect its host.

 Clinical manifestations

-The Centers for Disease Control and Prevention states that the diagnosis of Rocky Mountain Spotted Fever (RMSF) must be made based on the clinical signs and symptoms of the patient and then later be confirmed using specialized laboratory tests.
-However, the diagnosis of Rocky Mountain Spotted Fever is often misdiagnosed due to its non-specific onset.
-The majority of infections from R. rickettsii occur during the warmer months between April and September due to its most common method of transmission being via tick bite.
-Symptoms can take 1–2 days to 2 weeks to present themselves within the host.
+The U.S. Centers for Disease Control and Prevention states that the diagnosis of Rocky Mountain spotted fever (RMSF) must be made based on the clinical signs and symptoms of the patient and then later be confirmed using specialized laboratory tests.
+However, the diagnosis of Rocky Mountain spotted fever is often misdiagnosed due to its non-specific onset.
+R. rickettsii infections in the continental United States are more likely to occur during the warmer months between April and September due to its most common method of transmission being via tick bite.
+Symptoms can take one or two days to up to two weeks to present themselves within the host.
 The diagnosis of RMSF is easier when there is a known history of a tick bite or if the rash is already apparent in the affected individual.
 If not treated properly, the illness may become serious, leading to hospitalization and possible fatality.